Happy Eggs Free Range

 In this set-up, the hens have access to the outdoors.

 Which sounds great.
 But all too often, that “access” is in the form of a teeny little door inside a crowded barn that few hens will actually use.
 And when they do, there’s no guarantee that they’ll have pasture outside.
 A concrete slab still counts as “outdoor access.”
 But still, it’s an improvement over cage-free and the very-not-nice battery cages.
+Unfortunately, over 40% of Americans incorrectly associate “cage-free” with the free range category.

 Here’s where things get tricky.